PROJECT: Subnational climate compatible development: Learning from CDKN’s experience

 Furthermore, beyond what is required by law and expected standards of good governance, there is the opportunity to disseminate important learning from CDKN’s programme more proactively and therefore more strategically.
 In this way, CDKN’s learning can inform other bilateral and international agencies looking to programme climate funds, and developing country policy makers who are struggling to progress climate adaptation and resilience, low carbon development and inclusive growth simultaneously.

-Key objectives of the project are:
+Key objectives of the project were to:

 - capture and disseminate key lessons from CDKN’s experience on the success factors and preconditions, drivers and barriers to subnational climate compatible development (CCD)